MicrosoftDocs/windows-itpro-docs/windows/privacy/required-diagnostic-events-fields-windows-11-22H2.md

 The following fields are available:

 - **componentName**  Name meant to help identify which calling code base generated this error.
 - **customAttributes**  A JSON string containing additional diagnostics data not represented in the error schema.
-See [customAttributes](#customattributes).
 - **duration**  Value representing how long the session was active for.
 - **endStatus**  The result code representing the end state of this session.
 - **errorSummary**  No content is currently available.